magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 impermanent conditions.
 If you cling to them, they become defiled.

 All of these things arise afterwards.
-When people are first born there are simply and that’s all.
-We add on the business of ‘Mr. Jones’, ‘Miss Smith’ or whatever later on.
+When people are first born there are simply *nāma* and *rūpa,* that’s all.
+We add on the business of ‘Mr.
+Jones’, ‘Miss Smith’ or whatever later on.
 This is done according to convention.
 Still later there are the appendages of ‘Colonel’, ‘General’ and so on.
 If we don’t really understand these things we think they are real and carry them around with us.
 We carry possessions, status, name and rank around.
 If you have power you can call all the tunes … ‘Take this one and execute him.
 Take that one and throw him in jail.’
 Rank gives power.
 Clinging takes hold here at this word, ‘rank’.
 As soon as people have rank they start giving orders; right or wrong, they just act on their moods.
 So they go on making the same old mistakes, deviating further and further from the true path.

 One who understands the Dhamma won’t behave like this.
 Good and evil have been in the world since who knows when.
 If possessions and status